jmschabdach/cubic-pipelines/mpr_analysis/README.md

 Point the main script `mpr_job_submitter.sh` at a BIDS `rawdata` directory as described in the previous section and give it the numeric version of FreeSurfer to use.

 `mpr_job_submitter.sh /path/to/bids/rawdata/ "7.1.1"`

+Note: the `recon-all` job runs a preprocessing step on the images before starting recon-all.
+This step uses a script (preprocWashUACPCAlignment.sh) from Damien Fair's group at Washington University St. Louis to align the image to the MNI atlas and resample the image to have 1 mm voxels.
+Currently, no preprocessing is performed on the `infant_recon_all` jobs.